Flood Advisory issued for Sandoval by NWS - News Break

 Flood Advisory issued for Sandoval by NWS

 Effective: 2021-07-31 16:04:00 MDT Expires: 2021-07-31 19:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Arroyos, streams, and normally dry rivers can become raging killer currents in a matter of minutes.
-Water in arroyos can travel many miles and take hours to reach your location from upstream rain areas.
-The heavy rainfall and slow movement of these storms will result in flooding of road intersections, low lying areas and normally dry arroyos.
-Target Area: Sandoval The National Weather Service in Albuquerque has issued a * Urban and Small Stream Flood Advisory for Bernalillo County in central New Mexico Southern Sandoval County in north central New Mexico * Until 930 PM MDT. * At 626 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause urban and small stream flooding.
-Between 0.25 and 1 inch of rain has fallen. * Some locations that will experience flooding include Albuquerque, Rio Rancho, Los Ranchos De Albuquerque, North Valley, Northern Meadows, Vista Hills, and South Valley.
-Additional rainfall amounts of 0.25 to 1.5 inches are expected over the area.
+Excessive runoff from heavy rainfall will cause flooding of normally dry arroyos and streambeds, low water crossings, intersections and underpasses as well as other poor drainage and low lying areas.
+Most flood related deaths occur in automobiles.
+Do not attempt to cross water covered bridges, dips, or low water crossings.
+Target Area: Sandoval The National Weather Service in Albuquerque has issued a * Urban and Small Stream Flood Advisory for Bernalillo County in central New Mexico Southeastern Sandoval County in north central New Mexico * Until 845 PM MDT. * At 647 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause minor urban flooding.
+Between 0.25 and 1 inch of rain has fallen. * Some locations that will experience flooding include Eastern Albuquerque, Los Ranchos De Albuquerque, South Valley, North Valley, Sandia Heights, Carnuel and Alameda.
+Additional rainfall amounts of 0.25 to 0.75 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0